HaraldoFilho/disk_monitor/README.md

 # MON_INTERVAL   : Number of seconds the usage is checked.
 # USAGE_THRESOLD : Value in usage percent on that a warning e-mail is sent if temperature is above it.
 # USAGE_CRITICAL : Value in usage percent on that log files are removed and the device is rebooted.
-# MSG_CRITICAL   : An additional message when the usage is critical.

 MON_PERIOD       = 1
 MON_INTERVAL     = 600